We are currently home to a female margay called Sarah.

-The Margay can be found in behind our Wee Beasties exhibit
+The margay can be found in behind Wee Beasties.

 The margay (Leopardus wiedii) is a small patterned cat which ranges from northern Mexico, through Central America, and into South America.
 They are also known as the tree ocelot.
 They vary in colour from greyish brown to tawny yellow and have rows of dark spots on their coats.
 Their heads, neck and throat have black lines and similar to a tiger, the backs of their ears are black with a white spot in the centre.
 Both males and females are similar in size and appearance.